 There are several campgrounds within the Town of Canmore, but most are very close by within the Alberta provincial parks of Kananaskis Country.

 Everything you need to know is found in our guide to camping in Canmore.

 As a popular Alberta mountain town, there are lots of good quality hotels in Canmore for families.
 A few suggestions for family-friendly Canmore hotels include:

 - Blackstone Mountain Lodge: Rent a 2-bedroom suite to help ensure the entire family gets a good night’s sleep, giving you plenty of energy to play in the Rocky Mountains.
-Your kids will love the year-round outdoor heated swimming pool.
+As one of the best Canmore hotels with a swimming pool, your kids will love the year-round outdoor heated swimming pool.

 - Malcolm Hotel: Possibly the best hotel in Canmore, the Malcolm Hotel has a stunning location across from the Policeman’s Creek Boardwalk.
 The views from the heated outdoor swimming pool and hot tubs are breathtaking.
 If you want to bring the family pet, the Malcolm Hotel is also one of Canmore’s best pet-friendly hotels.

 Of course, there are plenty of additional family-friendly hotels in Canmore, for every travel style and budget.

 When we travel with our kids, we often prefer to get a vacation rental over a hotel.
 We prefer for everyone to have their own bedrooms, which helps ensure everyone gets a good night’s sleep.
 In addition, having a full kitchen helps us keep costs down and feed our family healthier meals than eating out three times a day.
 In an adventurous mountain town like Canmore, having laundry facilities is a huge benefit – you can let your kids have as much fun as they want – who cares if they get dirty??